During the course of running my half marathons, I realized that I was getting pain in my legs. Especially at the knee joints.

 Last but not the least, your running shoes stand the test of time.
 They should be strong and tough.
 An average runner can run 500 miles in a good pair.
 If your shoes do not give you this level of mileage, you need to review your shoe quality.

-The Grip under the feet: The good grip under the feet is important.
+The Grip under your feet: The good grip under the feet is important.
 They help you to find stability.

 So, these are the 5 steps to finding great running shoes so that you can have great running.
 I learned by trial and error.
 You have my experience now.
 So, go for the best because you deserve to be BEST.